EsteveM/Architect-a-Blockchain-Flight-Delay-Insurance-for-Passengers/README.md

         ![npmrunserver2](/Screenshots/npmrunserver2.png)
         * Finally, the oracles that have been registered are shown as well.
         ![npmrunserver3](/Screenshots/npmrunserver3.png)
     * Back to your browser, where the front-end of the Dapp resides, select in Metamask the account for the passenger you want to work with.
-For instance, in our example, it is the second address shown in Ganache-cli, which we have imported into Metamask:
+In our example, it is the second address shown in Ganache-cli, which we have imported into Metamask:
     ![metamask](/Screenshots/metamask.png)
     * Now, you can test the life cycle of the flight delay insurance DApp throughout its different stages.
-These stages are represented by the four sections of the front-end page, which can be conveniently located by either scrolling or the navigation bar at the end of the page:
+These stages are represented by the four sections of the front-end page, which can be conveniently located by either scrolling or through the navigation bar at the end of the page:
         * *Check Operational Status of Contract*.
 This first section allows you to check the operational status of the contract, by just clicking the *check* button.
         ![checkoperationalstatus](/Screenshots/checkoperationalstatus.png)
         * *Purchase Insurance for Flight*.
 This second section allows the chosen passenger to buy an insurance for the chosen flight at the desired amount.
 This amount can be anything you want up to 1 ether.
 You can see below the balance of the passenger's account before and after purchasing the insurance.
 As you can observe, it has decreased by 1 ether (if we do not take into account the gas spent, which is a quite small amount compared to the 1 ether.